The Vienna attack became arguably the most notorious Jihadist assault of 2020

 (January 5th 2020)

 Islamic extremism in Europe has been a significant problem over the past few years, with large co-ordinated mass-fatality attacks carried out in 2015, 2016, and 2017, leading to dozens being killed in the assault.
 In 2018 and 2019 however, largely thanks to the deterioration and collapse of Islamic State, the presence and success of jihadist terrorism declined significantly as attacks became far less complex and far less deadly and damaging.
 Nonetheless, the threat still remains within the continent, and various external circumstances such as international tensions with Iran may give new life to extremism within the continent.
+Bizarrely, the continent was handed a "break" by Islamic jihadists due to the outbreak of Coronavirus.
+Islamic State members encouraged their followers to “stay away from the land of the epidemic” and advised them not to travel to fight for the group in fear or the virus spreading.
+Other aspects may also come into play, as given the extensive and almost 24-hour coverage the virus has received in Western media, an Islamic jihadist attack is unlikely to receive much coverage and therefore reduced notoriety.
+Lockdown measures that forbid mass-gatherings also result in few opportunities for successful public attacks.
+Nonetheless, the threat of Islamic jihadism still remains across the continent.
 Here, we track Islamic jihadist activity throughout the year 2020 (this is not an exhaustive list).

 One man is killed and two women are injured after a stabbing attack in a Parisian public park just three days into the year.
 The perpetrator, 22 year old "Nathan C", was known to have mental health issues and although the attack was originally believed to be a criminal incident and not terrorist-related, upon further investigations police found evidence towards his conversion to Islam and radicalisation, as well as preparation for his attack.
 Police also found Salafist writings inside a bag belonging to the attacker.
 The perpetrator was shot dead by police, and the two injured women have since left hospital.
 The day after the attack, French police insisted the attack was being "treated as terrorism" and counter-terrorism police took over investigations.